chrisidakwo/laravel-resumable-upload/README.md

 It's important to set the forceChunkSize parameter because each chunk is checked to have the exact Chunk size (except if it's the last one).
 If not, the chunk is marked as invalid and refused.
-Also, the chunkSize must be the same as defined in the laravel config (`resumablejs.php`)
+Also, the chunkSize must be the same as defined in the laravel config (`resumable-upload.php`)

 ```
 const r = new Resumable({